 If you don’t know anyone who might want to use an Oyster or you don’t plan to return to London in the near future, you can get back your unused money.

 Where to get a refund in London

-All underground (tube) station ticket offices, including the ticket offices at Heathrow airport.
+Refunds are available from all underground (tube) station ticket offices, including the ticket offices at Heathrow airport.
 They can refund your £5 deposit and up to £250 of Pay as you go money when you show the required ID (see below).

 There’s no admin fee for refunding Oyster Pay as you go money or your £5 deposit.
 However, if you want a refund on a weekly or monthly Travelcard on an Oyster – there’s a £5 admin fee.

 If you paid for your deposit and PAYG credit by cash, they will refund you with cash.
 If you paid with a credit or debit card, they will refund the money to your card.

 If you used different payment methods to top-up your card, they give you a form to fill in and send you a cheque in GBP pounds sterling to your home address.
 This is obviously not ideal if you live outside the UK and don’t have a sterling (£) bank account.
 To keep things simple, make sure you only use one payment method for your Oyster card.

 ID requirements for a refund

 You now need to supply proof of your name and address.
 This applies whether your Oyster card is registered or unregistered.
 The rules are slightly different for overseas visitors.